 Our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of our directors other than Drs.
-Simonian and Young is an "independent director" as defined under Rule 5605(a)(2) of the NASDAQ Listing Rules.
-Dr. Simonian is not an independent director under Rule 5605(a)(2) because she is our president and chief executive officer, and Dr. Young is not an independent director on account of a stock option granted to him in September 2016 in consideration for consulting services.
-Our board of directors also determined that Marsha H. Fanucci, Amir Nashat, Ph.D. and Sani K. Patel, who currently comprise our audit committee, Robert T. Nelsen, Phillip A. Sharp, Ph.D. and Peter Wirth, who currently comprise our compensation committee and Srinivas Akkaraju, M.D., Ph.D., Amir Nashat, Ph.D., and Vicki L. Sato, Ph.D., who currently comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable, including in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act and, in the case of all members of the compensation committee, the independence requirements contemplated by Rule 10C-1 under the Exchange Act.
-In addition, our board of directors determined that Vicki L. Sato, Ph.D., who served on the compensation committee for part of 2017, at the time of such service, satisfied the applicable independence standards for such committee.
-In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
+Simonian and Young is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
+Dr. Simonian is not an independent director under Rule 5605(a)(2) because she is our president and chief executive officer, and Dr. Young is not an independent director because of a stock option granted to him in September 2016 in consideration for consulting services.
+Our board of directors also determined that Marsha H. Fanucci, Amir Nashat, Ph.D. and Michael W. Bonney, who currently comprise our audit committee, Phillip A. Sharp, Ph.D., and Peter Wirth, who currently comprise our compensation committee and Srinivas Akkaraju, M.D., Ph.D., Amir Nashat, Ph.D., and Vicki L. Sato, Ph.D., who currently comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable, including in the case of all members of the audit committee, the independence requirements contemplated by Rule 10A-3 under the Exchange Act and, in the case of all members of the compensation committee, the independence requirements contemplated by Rule 10C-1 under the Exchange Act.
+In addition, our board of directors determined that each of Sanj K. Patel, who served on the audit committee for part of 2018, and Robert T. Nelsen, who served on the compensation committee for part of 2018, at the time of such service, satisfied the applicable independence standards for such committee.
+In making such determinations, our board of directors determined the tectors determined the relationships that each such non-employee director has with our company and